rust-lang/rfcs/text/0000-format-args-implicit-identifiers.md

           |                     ^^^^^^^^

    If this RFC were implemented, instead of this resulting in an error, this named argument would be treated as an **implicit named argument** and the final result of the expansion of the `format_args!` macro would be the same as if a named argument, with name equivalent to the identifier, had been provided to the macro invocation.

+   Because `person` is only treated as an implicit named argument if no exisiting named argument can be found, this ensures that implicit named arguments have lower precedence than explicit named arguments.

 ## Macro Hygiene